(that's right, worms)

 Vermicomposting is a process that relies on worms and microorganisms to help convert organic materials such as fruit and vegetables to a valuable soil amendment.
 Worms will eat food scraps, coffee grounds and overripe fruit and convert those items into "black gold."
 More importantly, anyone can have a worm bin.

 Learn about the ins and outs of a worm bin such as bedding, worm care, feeding, harvesting as well as the beneficial uses for this amazing black gold.
 Afterward, we will build a worm bin on site to take home with you, worms and all!

 The cost is $15 and you must have a reservation if you would like to have a worm bin.
-Please call Betsy Deck at 817-685-1821 or email firstname.lastname@example.org for more information.
+Please note that if you have not already registered for a worm bin, no more reservations are being taken at this time.
+Please call Betsy Deck at 817-685-1821 or email email@example.com for more information.

 About the speaker: Lori De La Cruz, ABC, specializes in sustainability education and project planning and implementation.
 She is a SWANA-certified Recycling Systems Manager, a Master Composter and Master Composter Trainer.
 Her specialties include environmental and sustainability education and sustainability issues as they relate to American history.